 - The ajwain provides an accent just like caraway to rye breads.

-- The soda and the water-glaze, help brown the roll.
+- The soda in the dough and the water-glaze on the surface, help brown the roll.

 - Pankaj suggested using commercial Eno as the leavener.
 Eno is a combination of baking soda, citric acid and salt and is easily available in the Indian markets as a solution to indigestion.
 Perhaps because this is a more sanitized baking soda, many Gujarati/Rajasthani homes have been using this as a leavener for decades.
 Did Tarla Dalal (the Julia Child of India) start the trend?